shbz80/fb_marketplace_reco/README.md

 - 0.0.0.0:8008/combined
 The 0.0.0.0 ip address is a placeholder.

-The json response is represented below: res = JSONResponse(status_code=200, content={
+The json response is represented as follows: res = JSONResponse(status_code=200, content={
         'pred': pred, 'classes': classes}), where pred is the predicted product category and classes is the ranked categories with the most probable appearing first.

 ## Outcome
-- The combined model does perform better than the individual image and text models.
+- The combined model does perform better than the individual image or text models.
 - The dataset used is too small and this is reflected in the low accuracy scores of the models and the large gap between the training and validation curves.

 ## Future investigations